 Participation in and Perceived Helpfulness of DOE Professional Learning percent).
-More than 8 in 10 site leaders also attended the summer institute (a percent).
+More than 8 in 10 site leaders also attended the summer institute (88 percent).

-Every site assigned to this lane for which the site leader responded to the survey sent teachers to the citywide PL sessions and most site leaders themselves attended at least one of their professional learning sessions (94 percent).
-More than 8 in 10 site leaders also attended the summer institute (88
+Every site assigned to this lane for which the site leader responded to the survey sent teachers to the citywide PL sessions and most site leaders themselves attended at least one of their professional learning sessions (94)

 The highest level of satisfaction as reported by the site leaders was for their own professional learning sessions.
 Eighty two percent of site leaders who reported attending at least one session identified this support as moderately helpful to very helpful.
-Satisfaction with the citywide PL for teachers also was high, with 78 percent of site leaders whose teachers participated indicating these sessions to be moderately helpful (see Figure 13 on the next page).
+Satisfaction with the citywide PL for teachers also was high, with 78 percent of site leaders whose teachers participated indicating these sessions to be moderately helpful or very helpful (see Figure 13 on the next page).